lkubie/goodreads/examples/oauth.md

 ## Storing Token and Token Secret

-Store the OAuth token and secret in your database to reuse for that user.
+Store the OAuth token and secret in your database to reuse later.
 ```ruby
 @oauth_token_string = access_token.params[:oauth_token]
 ```
 ```ruby
 @oauth_secret_string = access_token.params[:oauth_token_secret]
 ```
-Then store these to your User model as access_token and secret
+Then store these to your User model (in this example we will store them as User.access_token and User.secret)

 ## Rebuiding an OAuth user